pui4/SDYA/README.md

 It takes a while to launch so be pacient.

 ## FEATURES
-Currently everything works exept livestreams.
+Currently everything works except livestreams.
 There is no uBlock or SponsorBlock.